nextcloud/documentation/user_manual/pim/calendar.rst

 Finished.
 Your calendar subscriptions will be updated regularly.

 .. note:: Subscriptions are refreshed every week by default.
-Your admin may have changed this setting.
+Your administrator may have changed this setting.

 Managing Events
 ---------------